Velinara/velinara.github.io/index.md

 ## Table of Contents
 1. Introduction
 2. Description of Data and Data Sources
-3. Pruning, Analysis, and Visualization of FBI NICS Data
+3. Pruning, Analysis, and Visualization of FBI NICS Data and Altered FBI NICS Data
-4. Analysis and Visualization of Altered FBI NICS Data
+4. Analysis and Visualization of CDC Data
-5. Analysis and Visualization of CDC Data (With Comparisons to Altered FBI NICS Data)
+5. Comparisons between Altered FBI NICS Data and CDC Data
 6. Conclusions

 ## 1. Introduction